Here are informal video clips to demonstrate using our tension tool on a Porsche 944 Turbo.

 Like any business, we are constantly adjusting our approach to the marketplace.
 In this case, we saw much greater interest in our tools from the 944 community than from the 928 crowd.
 So, we simply chose to focus more of our attention on our primary customer.

 I just installed a new balance belt on my 944.
 I'm not yet very familiar with this engine so I put the 920X onto the belt and then began adjusting from the loosest possible setting.
-As I slowly tighten the belt, the large needle swings through more than two full rotations.
+As I slowly tighten the belt, the large needle swings through more than a full rotation.
 Since the needle passes through the desirable deflection range more than once, how do I know which time is the one to use.

 When we made our video we randomly chose a pre-set for the balance belt that was somewhere in the middle between too-loose and too-tight.
 As it turns out, this was closer to the too-tight side and in the video we just loosened the belt till the large needle first crosses into the range markers.
 Its usually that easy but we should have been more specific about our set-up.